 It dawns on me that Wedasi, misnamed warrior, as fierce as a moose, learned from his grandmother how to expel a monster, whether it be a worldeater or a trickster.

 Wedasi raises his arms and postpones the deed decided by last night's council.
-He rushes to the square lodge and reemerges with his bundle, his bow and a captive hare.
-He walks through the outer circle, then past the lit figures, to the center.
+He rushes to the square lodge and reemerges with southern shore, refugees who had wanted to get away from councils of war.